UWPCE-PythonCert/SystemDevelopment/slides_sources/source/logging.rst

 .. _logging:

 ###############################
-Logging, and the logging module
+Logging and the logging module
 ###############################